modeset/dotset/README.md

 ### Update

 It's recommended to run `./dotset update` once a week.
-While the repository might not change very often, most vim plugins are updated quite frequently.
+While the repository might not change very often, most Vim plugins are updated quite frequently.

 The update script will temporarily `uninstall` all of the dot files in the `~/` directory which were created by dotset in the first place, pull down the latest dotset updates and reinstall everything fresh.
-It's important to note this as anything you create within `~/.bin/`, `~/.vim/` that is not connected to this repository will be completely blown away.
+It's important to note this, as anything you create within `~/.bin/`, `~/.vim/` that is not connected to this repository will be completely blown away.

 ### Backup

 Dotset creates a backup of any files it may be overriding.
-It only creates a new backup when the `./backup/` directory **does not** exist.
+It only creates a new backup when the `./backup/` directory **DOES NOT** exist.
 If you want to generate a new backup, just delete the `./backup` directory and run a new `install` or just call `./dotset backup`.